Does your blog need a niche?

 Whether you’re selling your own information products or selling affiliate products, to succeed with monetization you need (1) a loyal audience who regard you as (2) an authority and you need (3) traffic because even with a good conversion rate, you’ll only be converting 5% or less of your visitors.

-So now that we’ve established that you need a niche for your blog, the next question is: ‘how do you choose a niche?’
+So the next question is: ‘how do you choose a niche?’

 Choosing a blogging niche can become a real headache.
 And one of the reasons for that is that the possibilities seem endless.

-But there are six key questions you should ask when choosing a niche.
+But there are four key questions you should ask when choosing a niche.
 And these questions will help you narrow the options down.

 On one side of the debate there are people who say: “do what you love, and the money will follow”.